deshowa/DDS_case_study_2/Chulwalar_case_study_and_economic_forecast.md

 ![](Chulwalar_case_study_and_economic_forecast_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-##### We can definitely see some of the seasonality taken out and that the random component is strong in the trend
+##### We can definitely see that the seasonality is taken out and that the random component is strong in the trend

 #### STL decomposition